ShawnGeorge03/FinLearn/docs/report.md

 - Created `.dockerignore`.
 - `Dockerfile`
   - We make use of Multistage Builds to reduce the overall size of the Docker Image, for more information on the implementation please check the respective Dockerfile.
 It eliminates unwanted layers, and copies over only the required files for the image to deploy.
-- `service.yaml`
+- `cloudbuild.yaml`
-  - This file contains all the configuration required to deploy a Google Cloud Run Service.
+  - This file is the build configuration used by Cloud Build to deploy a Cloud Run Service for the server.
-  - For more information, please refer the [YAML Reference](https://cloud.google.com/run/docs/reference/yaml/v1).
+  - For more information, here is the [YAML Reference](https://cloud.google.com/build/docs/build-config-file-schema).
 - Created a Jest Test Runner to be used to verify code changes before a build is initiated.
+- Created a Nodemon Config to ignore changes in the `test` folder

 ### DockerHub

 - Created two public repositories to store images for the client and server builds.
 - Tag Management
-  - `latest`: Refers to the latest build pushed from from a GitHub Action Run.
+  - `latest`: Refers to the latest build pushed from a GitHub Action Run.
   - `v{MAJOR.MINOR.PATCH}`: Refers to a new build based on Semver being pushed from a local machine.

 ### Google Cloud Platform